DTUAqua/spict/README.md

 ## Installing the spict package

-To install spict from GitHub (not on Windows) use
+To install spict from GitHub use

 ```
 library(devtools)
-install_github("mawp/spict/spict")
+install_github("mawp/spict/spict")            # master branch
+install_github("mawp/spict/spict", ref="dev") # development branch
 ```

 Windows
 -------
+The above procedure using install_github() should now work on Windows (make sure to remove spict before trying to reinstall).
+If it doesn't work the old, but tedious, procedure can be used:

 1. Start 64 bit R and change working directory to the (cloned or unzipped) ```spict``` folder.

 2. From R run: ```source("install_windows.R")```

-This requires that Rtools is installed, which is probably the case if TMB is installed.
-If not Rtools can be obtained [`here`](https://cran.r-project.org/bin/windows/Rtools/).
+This requires that Rtools is installed.
+Rtools can be obtained [`here`](https://cran.r-project.org/bin/windows/Rtools/).
 When running install_windows.R remember to set your working directory to the spict directory containing install_windows.R.